donatj/Boomerang/README.md

 $ composer global require 'boomerang/boomerang=dev-master'
 ```

-Or if you are using composer for the project you wish to test, you can simply add:
+Or if you are using composer for the project you wish to test, you can simply add it as a [vendor binary](https://getcomposer.org/doc/articles/vendor-binaries.md):

 ```json
 {